What the NFL’s new TV deal means for the league, fans and networks

 What do the deals mean for the future of football-watching?

 In announcing the deal, the NFL touted its expanded streaming presence, with games on Amazon, ESPN+ and network streaming partners.
-Both NBC and ESPN will have exclusive games on their streaming platforms, meaning fans will need to purchase them to watch every Sunday and Monday night game.
+Both NBC and ESPN will have exclusive games on their streaming platforms.
 CBS will also make all of its telecasts available on Paramount+, its streaming service.
 All three media companies hope to use the NFL to boost their subscribers.

 But legacy media companies remain the predominant home of the NFL.
 The league has always prided itself on reaching the most fans, and the best way to do that continues to be broadcast TV.

 The broadcast channels will likely increase the fees they charge cable companies to carry them over the life of the deal, meaning fans will ultimately pay for some of the higher rights fees.
-By giving some exclusive games to Amazon the league is also placing a bet, though a somewhat limited one, on the future of streaming.
+Fans will also have to purchase multiple streaming services--ESPN+, Peacock, Amazon Prime--to watch NFL every game.

 What does it mean for the league?